• Skip to primary navigation

 • 1 clove garlic minced

-• 2 organic lemons washed and dried
+• 2 lemons washed and dried

 • extra-virgin olive oil